 Alternatively, see our detailed information on how to get to the port here.

-- Start Date: Departures from April to November (Tip!
+Cruise Line: Norwegian Cruise Line Name of Ship: Norwegian Gem – read more about the fantastic Norwegian Gem and Norwegians “Jewel” class ships here!
+Start Date: Departures from May to August (Tip!
 Cruise dates and itineraries are subject to change at any time.
-Check with Norwegian Cruise Line at the time of booking)
+Check with Norwegian Cruise Line or find the itinerary to suit you here).
+Cruise Port: From/To Port of Piraeus, Greece

 Days 4 to 11: Greek Isles Cruise with Norwegian Cruise Line (7 nights)

-Cruise Day 1: Athens
+Cruise day 1: Athens

 Check-in for your cruise at Port of Piraeus.
-Norwegian Cruise Line’s ships are equipped with all the amenities you would want or need on vacation.
+Norwegian Cruise Line’s ships are equipped with all the amenities you want or need on vacation.